swang2021/GoFundMe_scraper/README.md

 # GoFundMe_scraper
-This is a python tool box design for scraping information from GoFundMe.com.
+This is a python toolbox designed for scraping information from GoFundMe.com.

 - Version: 0.1
 - Last Updated: 2021/01/24